-Are you looking for a way to detect AdBlock users in WordPress?
-Many bloggers rely on ad revenues to support their websites.
+Are you looking for ways to detect AdBlock users in WordPress?
+Many bloggers rely on ad revenues to support their website.
 Browser extensions like AdBlock plus can hurt your revenue potential.
-In this article, we will show you how to detect AdBlock users in WordPress and show them a custom message asking them to support your site.
+In this article, we will show you how to detect AdBlock users in WordPress and share ways to bybass the AdBlock software.

-What is AdBlock and How does it hurt you?
+What is AdBlock, and How it Hurts You?

 While Adblock brings a cherished ad-free experience to users, it can hurt bloggers who rely solely on ad revenues.

 Research published by PageFair shows that the total number of devices using AdBlock software grew from 142 million YoY to 615 million devices in 2016.